TheXTech/TheXTech/README.md

 ## Why did you make it?
 I have several purposes for making it:
-- It's a very convenient research model I want to use in developent of the PGE Engine.
+- It's a very convenient research model I want to use in developent of the Moondust Engine.
 - To provide a fully-compatible replica of the old engine for modern platforms, allowing to play old levels and episodes with the same feeling as if they were played on the original VB6-based SMBX game.
 - To make it work without the necessity to use Wine on non-Windows platforms and making it available on non-x86/x64 platforms.
 - Optimizing it to use fewer hardware resources than the original VB6-based game.

-## You have PGE Engine, why you have spent over a month to craft this thing?
+## You have Moondust Engine, why you have spent over a month to craft this thing?
-I need it for PGE Engine development directly, it's much easier to hack and inspect than an old, inconvenient VB6 environment.
+I need it for Moondust Engine development directly, it's much easier to hack and inspect than an old, inconvenient VB6 environment.

-## What's the future of PGE Engine now that TheXTech exists?
+## What's the future of Moondust Engine now that TheXTech exists?
-I'll continue developing the PGE Engine as I have yet to reach the second goal of the project.
+I'll continue developing the Moondust Engine as I have yet to reach the second goal of the project.
-Since it's foundation, the PGE Project had two goals: 1) save SMBX; 2) give a flexible toolkit for new platform games.
+Since it's foundation, the Moondust Project had two goals: 1) save SMBX; 2) give a flexible toolkit for new platform games.
 The opening of SMBX's source-code and introducing TheXTech has solved the first goal: SMBX has been saved and now it's free/opensource cross-platform software.
-PGE Engine will be used for the second goal - giving a toolkit for new games.
-Unlike TheXTech, PGE Engine gives a high degree of flexibility that allows anyone to build something new from scratch without inheriting an old game base.
-However, TheXTech is needed for PGE Engine as a working research model to develop the new engine.
+Moondust Engine will be used for the second goal - giving a toolkit for new games.
+Unlike TheXTech, Moondust Engine gives a high degree of flexibility that allows anyone to build something new from scratch without inheriting an old game base.
+However, TheXTech is needed for Moondust Engine as a working research model to develop the new engine.
 It will be similar to GZDoom and Chocolate Doom ports of the Doom game: GZDoom is a powerful and functional engine, the best choice for modders; Chocolate Doom is an accurate port of the original game to a modern platform with the purpose to represent the original game including even bugs.
-The PGE Engine intends to be like GZDoom while TheXTech is an analog of Chocolate Doom to represent an original game on modern platforms.
+The Moondust Engine intends to be like GZDoom while TheXTech is an analog of Chocolate Doom to represent an original game on modern platforms.

 ## Can LunaLua work on this?